 Australia's Wet Tropics - an outstanding learning landscape promotes the Wet Tropics as:

-You can read the latest research news on our Learning Landscape eBullletin page.
+Read about Wet Tropics research on our Learning Landscape eBulletin page.

 Scientific research was the cornerstone of the nomination of the Wet Tropics of Queensland.
 At a time when the forests were being rapidly logged, researchers such as Len Webb and Geoff Tracey pioneered new ways of looking at rainforest and fostered an appreciation of its many variations and habitats.
 Their work also identified the ancient Gondwanan origins of much of the rainforest which was always thought to have originated solely from Asian forests.